 A new challenge to eradication has been the emergence recently of numerous Guinea worm infections in dogs.
 Guinea worm infections in domestic dogs in Chad were first detected in 2012.
 Most of those infections were apparently linked to dogs' consumption of fish and fish entrails containing Guinea worm larvae.
 Volunteers trained by Chad’s Guinea Worm Eradication Program with the Carter Center’s help have been encouraging people in those areas to bury fish discards, and cash rewards are being paid for reporting infected animals and for keeping them away from water sources.
 Also, researchers are actively seeking a remedy for canine infections, including the use of established veterinary deworming drugs.

 Substantial nonhuman infections have not occurred in any other country during the eradication campaign.
-In January–June 2016, Ethiopia reported three infected dogs and Mali reported one.
+In January–December 2016, Ethiopia reported 14 infected dogs and Mali reported 11.
 South Sudan's only known infected dog was reported in 2015.

 For the eradication campaign to continue successfully, enormous dedication and attention to detail is critical for all field supervisors and the thousands of community-based volunteers charged with executing the campaign.